bpurinton/PebbleCounts/README.md

 ```

 #### Issues with opencv on Mac and Linux
 Note that installing openCV and getting it to function properly can be a pain sometimes, especially in the case of Linux.
 In that case it is recommended to find some instructions for installing openCV's Python API for your specific Linux operating system [online](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/).
-The shell script `install_openCV_env_ubuntu18.sh` should allow for a clean install of an openCV inclusive `pebblecounts` conda environment on an Ubuntu v.18 system.